 Frequently Asked Questions About Northeast India

-A. NorthEast India has suffered from years long political and ethinic movements.
-There has also been tribal identity conflicts in the region, however, since the past decade it has become not just been safe but an offbeat and great place to travel to.
-In recent years the state government has prioritized tourism sector and a lot of great resorts and other accommodation options have opened up.
+NorthEast India has suffered from years-long political and ethnic movements.
+There have also been tribal identity conflicts in the region, however, since the past decade it has become not just been safe but an offbeat and great place to travel to.
+In recent years the state government has prioritized the tourism sector and a lot of great resorts and other accommodation options have opened up.
 The only hurdle, if you want to call it that, is that the places are slightly remote.
-Which can act as a benefit since there are still a lot of undiscovered beautiful places to visit in Northeast India.
+Which can act as a benefit since there are still a lot of undiscovered beautiful places to visit in North East India.

-A. Many parts of Arunachal Pradesh, Sikkim and Darjeeling experiences snowfall every winter.
-If you want to enjoy snowfall in Northeast India some of the places that you ought to visit include Gangtok, Katao, Yumthang Valley and Nathu La in Sikkim, and Tawang, Bomdila and Mechuka valley in Arunachal Pradesh.
+Many parts of Arunachal Pradesh, Sikkim, and Darjeeling experience snowfall every winter.
+If you want to enjoy snowfall in Northeast India some of the places that you ought to visit include Gangtok, Katao, Yumthang Valley, and Nathu La in Sikkim, and Tawang, Bomdila, and Mechuka valley in Arunachal Pradesh.

-A. Although Sikkim is a part of Northeast India since 1975, it isn’t a part of the seven sister states.
-These seven states include: Assam, Arunachal Pradesh, Manipur, Mizoram, Maghalaya, Nagaland and Tripura.
+Although Sikkim is a part of Northeast India since 1975, it isn’t a part of the seven sister states.
+These seven states include Assam, Arunachal Pradesh, Manipur, Mizoram, Meghalaya, Nagaland, and Tripura.
 Because of the geographical interdependence of the cluster of these seven northeastern states, they are often referred to as the ‘seven sisters’.
 Sikkim is geographically cut off from the rest of the seven states by the Siliguri strip.